adamlwgriffiths/npschematics/README.md

 Further, it can be used for a range of tasks where having a database involved may not make sense.

-Some common use cases:
+Benefits of using Numpy Schematics Types:

-+ Enforce array dtype, size, shape, dimensions.
++ Enforce Numpy properties: dtype, size, shape, ndim.
-+ Serialise / deserialise models
++ Serialise / deserialise data

 Examples